Topface/SmsOnline/README.en.md

 [🇷🇺](/README.md)

-PHP client for [SMS Bulk API v2.2](http://ru.sms-online.com/doc/smsonline_sms_bulk_v2.2_en.pdf) of [SmsOnline](sms-online.com)
+PHP client for [SMS Bulk API v2.2](http://ru.sms-online.com/doc/smsonline_sms_bulk_v2.2_en.pdf) by company [SmsOnline](sms-online.com)

 ## Advantages

-1. Lightweight.
-You could use only three classes for work: [API client](/source/Bulk/Client.php), [message](/source/Bulk/Message.php) and [response](/source/Bulk/Response.php)
+1. Simplicity.
+To send an SMS, there are 3 classes available: [API client](/source/Bulk/Client.php), [message](/source/Bulk/Message.php) and [response](/source/Bulk/Response.php)
-2. Powerful.
-You could create one message instance for multiple phones
+2. Complete Functionality.
+You can create one template/sample and use it to send message to multiple users
-3. `composer` support makes installation simplified
+3. Built-in as the packet `composer`, this allows a user to connect their library in one line
 4. Independent namespace helps to use API client on different projects and frameworks
-5. [CLI utility](/bin/send.php) helps you to test Bulk API interactions
+5. To quickly send an SMS one can use the [command-line utility](/bin/send.php)

 ## Installation

-For simplified usage all what you need is require packet via composer
+For quick use, install the packet with the help of `composer`

 ```
     $ composer require topface/smsonlineclient
 ```

-In third-party projects, require packet in your `composer.json`
+For use in other projects, change `composer.json` by using the following

 ```
     "topface/smsonlineclient": "*"
 ```

-...and update composer: `composer update`
+Afterwards enter the command: `composer update`

 ## Usages

-First what you need is client instance.
-Just create it using you client login, secret and alpha-name
+First a user must create a client instance, as well as determine their login, password, and sender designation

 ```
     use Topface\SmsOnline\Bulk\Client;